© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Standing Stone 350m N of Knightston Farm is a scheduled monument protected by Cadw under reference PE511.
 View the official record →

-Standing Stone 350m N of Knightston Farm is a prehistoric standing stone located in Pembrokeshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference PE511.
+Standing Stone 350m N of Knightston Farm is a prehistoric standing stone located in Pembrokeshire, Wales, and forms part of the region's considerable Bronze Age and Neolithic monument landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE511.

 Standing Stone 350m N of Knightston Farm dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Standing Stone 350m N of Knightston Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE511.